MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/teams-developer-portal.md

 You should see usage reflected for a given day within 24-48 hours.
 Usage for new apps can take up to 3-5 days to display.

-You can click **View Details** or navigate directly to the Analytics page to deep dive into who is using your app and how they’re using it to be able to answer questions like:
+You can click **View Details** or navigate to the **Analytics** page to learn more about who's using your app and how they're using it so you can answer queries like:

-* How many monthly, weekly, and daily active users do I have?
+* How many active users do I have on a monthly, weekly, and daily basis?
-* Are these new users, returning users, resurrected users, or lapsed users?
+* Are these new users lapsed, revived, or returned users?
-* Are these users using my app more than 5 days in a month?
+* Do these users use my app more than five times each month?
-* What is the active user breakdown by platform/operating system?
+* What is the breakdown of active users by platform/operating system?

 ### Filtering for Aggregation Type and App